Nina D. SÁNCHEZ

 Luca Calabro (They/He) is a queer-identifying self-described theatre-maker, activist, and wordsmith; working in any way they can with individuals and organizations to bring about a more just world.
 A Chicago transplant, they love this city and want to do all they can to contribute to this beautiful thriving community of justice and arts leaders.

 Luca leads first and foremost with his heart, putting people first and prioritizing effective communication over all things.
 A graduate of Loyola University Chicago with a BA in Theatre Luca has served many roles over his career.
-Some include; being Collaboraction Theatre’s Audio and Visual Technician throughout their transition to the online realm, serving as the Theatre Librarian and Archivist or Loyola University Chicago’s Department of Fine and Performing Arts, as well as being a passionate performer and dramaturge.
-Luca feels passionate about continuing this work through their career; implementing a strong anti-racist and liberation approach to all aspects of their work.
+A full-throated anti-racist, Luca participates passionately in mutual-aid efforts, affinity spaces, and works actively to build a community of co-conspirators passionate about liberation.
+Luca leads with this anti-racist lens in all aspects of their life and career, implementing a strong anti-racist and liberation approach to all aspects of their work.

 Terri Johnson